Skip to main content

 What are the most common errors when completing Form I-129S, and what happens if it is rejected?

-Common issues with I-129S include: • Insufficient evidence of the claimed relationship • Inconsistencies between the petition and supporting documents • Missing information about derivative applicants • Petitioner status documentation not current Carefully organize your evidence package to address each requirement.
+Common issues with Form I-129S often involve: • Lack of sufficient evidence to support the claimed relationship • Discrepancies between the petition and accompanying documents • Missing details regarding derivative applicants • Outdated documentation of the petitioner's status Ensure your evidence package is meticulously organized to meet all specified requirements.

 What happens to my case if Form I-129S is denied?